Rated 'Excellent' on Trustpilot

 5. Avoid common foods that cause bloating

-As shown in research, refined bread, fizzy drinks, milk, dairy products, alcohol, sweeteners such as stevia, and much more foods and drink can all cause bloating and wider gut health issues, both on their own and in combination.
+As shown in our customer survey, refined bread, fizzy drinks, milk, dairy products, alcohol, sweeteners such as stevia, and much more foods and drink can all cause bloating and wider gut health issues, both on their own and in combination.
 Make sure you eliminate these and other foods and drinks from your diet that are common causes of bloating.
 Also, be sure to avoid meal replacement shakes which don't contain the same level of nutrients as whole food, and contain fewer nutrients than a quality daily multi-vitamin, and they also contain sweeteners which can be harmful for long term health and cause bloating.

 Avoid bread, toast and cereal for breakfast and instead opt for fruit, Greek yoghurt, and wholegrain granola with zero added sugar.
 Try to say no to that cappuccino or latte, and instead treat yourself to a fruit smoothie, herbal tea or just good ice cold water.
 You may also enjoy 'Best alternatives to caffeine'.